Asymptotic behavior of the dimension of the Chow variety: The variation function

 Conversely, it suffices to show that a strongly big-connecting family $p$ has big class $\beta$.
 We may restrict our family $p$ to (an open subset of) a general complete intersection of very ample divisors on $W$ to ensure that $\dim U = \dim X$ without changing the strongly big-connecting property.
 We may then modify $p$ as in Lemma \ref{goodfamilymodification} to make $U$ and $W$ projective without changing the strongly big-connecting property.

 Then $s^{*}A$ is a big effective Cartier divisor on $U$.
 Lemma \ref{stramphelp} shows that there is a big effective $k$-cycle $Z$ on $U$ whose support is contained in fibers of $p$ and in $p$-horizontal components of $s^{*}A$.
 The former components are dominated by the cycle-theoretic fibers of $p$; the latter push forward to $0$.
 Thus there is some constant $d$ such that $d\beta - {s}_{*}[Z]$ is a pseudo-effective class.
-Since $s_{*}[Z]$ is a big class on $X$ by Lemma \ref{surjpushforward}, we find that $\beta$ is also a big class. \end{proof}
+Since surjective pushforwards preserve bigness by \cite[Corollary 3.22]{fl13}, $s_{*}[Z]$ is a big class on $X$.
+Thus we find that $\beta$ is also a big class. \end{proof}